Foreign policy of China: Foreign policy institutions

-The main institutions of foreign policy are the Central Foreign Affairs Commission of the Chinese Communist Party (CCP), Ministry of Foreign Affairs, the CCP International Liaison Department, and the CCP United Front Work Department.
+According to the Foreign Relations Law of the People's Republic of China, the Chinese Communist Party (CCP) leads the country's foreign policy.
+The main institutions of foreign policy are the CCP's Central Foreign Affairs Commission, Ministry of Foreign Affairs, the CCP International Liaison Department, and the CCP United Front Work Department.
 Generally, the head of the Foreign Affairs Commission's Office has greater authority than the Minister of Foreign Affairs.

 Historically, the People's Liberation Army had greater influence in China's foreign affairs, particularly during the early years of the PRC.
 The influence of the Ministry of Foreign Affairs within China's foreign policy establishment has increased since 2009.

 The Central Foreign Affairs Leadership Small Group (FALSG) has historically been a semi-institutional foreign policy coordination body.
 Created in 1958, it was disbanded during the Cultural Revolution and restored in 1981 as Deng Xiaoping increased the number of stakeholders involved in the development of foreign policy.
 It became a forum for the central leadership in charge of foreign policy to meet regularly with top bureaucrats to discuss priorities, achieve consensus, and prepare recommendations for the CCP Politburo.
 It was the only standing foreign policy coordination body until the aftermath of the United States bombing of the Chinese embassy in Belgrade, which prompted the creation of the Central National Security Leadership Small Group (NSLSG) in 2000 to coordinate national security crisis response.
 In 2018, the FALSG was renamed as the Central Foreign Affairs Commission, which was a politically significant move because a commission ranks higher than a leading small group.